-- Best Time to See the Northern Lights: Many people come to Iceland hoping to see the aurora borealis, or northern lights, as it’s an ideal place to do so, thanks to the small population and long distances between towns that make it easy to escape light pollution, even if you’re in or near Reykjavik.
-There are a number of factors required in order to see them, including guaranteed darkness, which is why the best time to see them is from late September through late March.
-This is when there are full dark nights, although the lights can sometimes be seen as early as mid-August or as late as mid-April.
-Another important factor is the weather – cold, clear nights are best for aurora views, as on warmer nights there is often some precipitation or a lot of cloud cover.
+- Best Time to See the Northern Lights: Many people come to Iceland hoping to see the aurora borealis, or northern lights.
+It’s an ideal place to do so, as the country’s small population and long distances between towns make it easy to escape light pollution, even if you’re in or near Reykjavik.
+There are a number of conditions required for them to be visible, including guaranteed darkness, which is why the best time to see them is from late September through late March, when there are full dark nights.
+(Although the lights can sometimes be seen as early as mid-August or as late as mid-April.)
+Another important factor is the weather – cold, clear nights are best for aurora views, because warmer nights often bring precipitation or cloud cover.
 Solar flares on the sun or solar wind is also required.
-When all of these factors come to gather, you’ll have the best chance to view the colorful dancing lights.
+When all of these conditions are met, you’ll have the best chance to view the colorful dancing lights.
 As there is less precipitation in October and November along with full dark, chilly nights, these months tend to bring the highest odds for viewing.

-- Best Time for Sightseeing: Iceland is renowned for its numerous spectacular sights, particularly waterfalls, geysers and volcanoes.
-Ideally, you’ll want to have longer days in order to see as much as you can, yet fewer crowds to interrupt the view, and weather that doesn’t make roads impassable.
-That means going in the weeks that frame either end of the high season, about the last week of May through mid-June, or anytime in September.
+- Best Time for Sightseeing: Iceland is renowned for its numerous spectacular waterfalls, geysers, and volcanoes.
+In order to see as much as you can, you’ll want to have longer days, fewer crowds to interrupt the view, and weather that doesn’t make roads impassable.
+That means going in the weeks that frame either end of the high season, around the last week of May through mid-June, or anytime in September.

 - Best Time for Whale Watching: Generally, the best time to go whale watching in Iceland is from April to October.
 The peak season is in the summer months: June, July and August, with tours available from Reykjavik, Vestmannaeyjar islands of the south coast, Husavik Akureyri and Dalvik.
 You aren’t out of luck if you come during the winter, however.
 Provided a storm doesn’t blow in, winter whale watching is available from Grundarfjordur on the Snaefellsness Peninsula.
-While it doesn’t sound like it would be very pleasant, watchers are given thermal suits, making it fairly comfortable to see the orca whales that follow the herring in the area waters.
+In the winter months, watchers are given thermal suits, making it fairly comfortable to see the orca whales that follow the herring in the area waters.

 - Best Time for Good Weather: The best time for optimal weather in Iceland is during the high season, particularly July and August when average highs are around 13°C, though temps can reach as high as 15°C or even 20°C. If you’re hoping to avoid the rain, the lowest amount of rainfall occurs in May and June, and temperatures are often a pleasant 11°C.

 - Best Time for Visiting Blue Lagoon: The Blue Lagoon is one of Iceland’s most popular attractions all year round, though the biggest crowds tend to be there between May and September, peaking in July and August.
-The winter months are typically the calmest, particularly in December and January, outside of the holiday period.
-Tuesdays and Wednesdays tend to be the least crowded days of the week throughout the year, but more importantly is the time of day you visit.
+Winter months are typically the calmest, particularly December and January, outside of the holiday period.
+Tuesdays and Wednesdays are generally the least crowded days of the week, but more important than the day is the time of day you visit.
 Peak hours are in the morning, from about 10 a.m. to 2 p.m., and lunchtime is generally the busiest time of day overall.
-By 3 or 4 p.m., the crowds are much smaller, and you’ll still have plenty of time to enjoy a soak as the lagoon is open until 10 p.m.
-January 1 through May 25 and August 21 through October 1; to 11 p.m.
-May 26 through June 29; and midnight June 30 through August 20, and October 2 through December 31.
+By 3 or 4 p.m., the crowds are much smaller, and you’ll still have plenty of time to enjoy a soak; the lagoon is open until 10 p.m.
+January 1 through May 25 and August 21 through October 1; until 11 p.m.
+May 26 through June 29; and until midnight June 30 through August 20, and October 2 through December 31.

-- Best Time to Save Money: Airfare is typically cheapest during the winter months, outside of the Christmas and New Year holidays, as are accommodation rates.
+- Best Time to Save Money: Airfare and accommodation rates in Iceland are typically cheapest during the winter months, outside of the Christmas and New Year holidays.
 Prices for everything peak during the busy summer months.
 If you’re hoping for a combination of lower overall costs and better weather, go during the shoulder season: mid-May through mid-June or September through mid-October.

 Iceland’s Travel Seasons

-- High Season (mid-June through August): Iceland’s high season falls during the peak of summer, a time when the days are long (the sun never completely sets on the longest day of the year), allowing visitors to enjoy the country’s myriad of outdoor adventures in the Midnight Sun.
-This is the best chance for pleasant weather, but you can also expect to find a lot more tourists at popular attractions, higher prices, and have greater difficulty finding accommodations.
+- High Season (mid-June through August): Iceland’s high season falls during the peak of summer, when the days are very long (the sun never completely sets on the longest day of the year), allowing visitors to enjoy the country’s myriad of outdoor adventures in the Midnight Sun.
+This is also the best chance for pleasant weather, but expect to find thicker tourist crowds at popular attractions, higher prices, and greater difficulty finding accommodations.

 - Shoulder Season (Mid-May through mid-June, September through mid-October): Iceland doesn’t have much of a shoulder season, with the majority of visitors arriving during the peak of summer.
-Coming in late spring, visitors can expect the snow to be thawing, there to be fewer tourists and a wider range of accommodation availability, and occasionally lower prices too.
+Coming in late spring, visitors can expect the snow to be thawing, fewer tourists, a wider range of available accommodation, and occasionally lower prices.
 In early autumn, temperatures may be cool and crisp, with golden light and changing colors on the trees.
-There will be fewer travelers, some lower prices, and, the later in the fall you arrive, the better chances you’ll have of seeing the northern lights.
+There will be fewer travelers and some lower prices.
+The later in the fall you arrive, the better chance you’ll have of seeing the northern lights.

-- Low Season (Mid-October through mid-May): While an increasing number of visitors are coming during the low season thanks to the myriad of hot springs, winter adventures and nightlife, this is still a good time to come to avoid the crowds and enjoy better availability and the lowest rates of the year on accommodation, car rentals and airfare.
-Winters are surprisingly moderate, with temperatures generally hovering right around freezing, though days are often dark, with just four to six hours of daylight.
-Most major roads are plowed, but mountain roads and interior routes will be impassable, and many attractions, especially outside of Reykjavik are shut down.
+- Low Season (Mid-October through mid-May): An increasing number of visitors travel to Iceland during the low season for hot springs, winter adventures, and nightlife, but this is still a good time to avoid tourist crowds and enjoy better rates and availability on accommodation, car rentals, and airfare.
+Winter temperatures in Iceland are surprisingly moderate, generally hovering right around freezing, though days are often dark, with just four to six hours of daylight.
+Most major roads are plowed, but mountain roads and interior routes will be impassable, and many attractions are shut down, especially outside of Reykjavik.